archivesunleashed/Juxta-Collage/README.md

 To complete this tutorial, you will need three things:

 * The ARCH “image information” derivative
-* The “[imagemagick](https://imagemagick.org/script/download.php#macosx)” package.
+* The “[ImageMagick](https://imagemagick.org/script/download.php#macosx)” package.
 To check if it is installed, run `convert -v` in your console.
 * The “[jq](https://stedolan.github.io/jq/)” package.
 To check if it is installed, run `jq` in your console.

-On Mac OS, both imagemagick and jq can be installed using brew
+On Mac OS, both ImageMagick and jq can be installed using brew
-* `brew install imagemagick` and `brew install ghostscript` for imagemagick
+* `brew install imagemagick` and `brew install ghostscript` for ImageMagick
 * `brew install jq` for jq

 <p align="right">